IgnacioFan/go-url-shortener/readme.md

 // stop all services
 docker compose down
 ```
+3. Access the application at http://localhost

 ## Usage

 ### API: Shorten a URL
-- Send a POST request to `http://localhost:3000/api/shorten` with a JSON body containing a long URL you want to shorten.
+- Send a POST request to `http://localhost/api/v1/urls` with a JSON body containing a long URL you want to shorten.
 For example:

 ```json
 {